AppDaemon/appdaemon/docs/WIDGETDEV.rst

 .. code:: javascript

         // The OnStateUpdate function will be called when the specific entity
-        // receives a state update - it's new values will be available
+        // receives a state update - its new values will be available
         // in self.state[<entity>] and returned in the state parameter

         function OnStateUpdate(self, state)